 - Stand in front of the step or platform.
 Place your right foot on the platform.

-- Then, pressing into your heel, step up, touching your left toes to the step.
+- Then, press into your heel, and step up, touching your left toes to the step.

 - Keeping your right foot on the step, bring your left foot down to the floor.
 Bend your knee into a lunge for more intensity.

 - Repeat for 1 to 3 sets of 12 to 16 reps on each side.